YashwantNaik2311/gramseva/README.md

 This gives GramSeva a real deployed architecture rather than a locally running prototype.

-The hackathon's Ship It track specifically evaluates deployed projects and considers architecture and AWS usage as part of the work.

 **7. What We Learned**

 The biggest learning wasn't simply how to call an AI model.